netpipe/Luna/README.md

 - use python 2.7 instead of python 3 or you will get compile error.

+- developing with luna is really straight forward, connecting the c++ side of things to python is really the only thing youd need to add new features.

+the process is like this.
+- PythonManager.h has the function holder initializers like "Py_InitModule("scene",irr_Scene); there are lots already so we wont need to change them"

+- add your function into the scripting folder where you see fit
+- at the top of the file you would find PyMethodDef irr_Scene[] =     and add function here {"add_cube",Python::PyIrr_AddCubeSceneNode,METH_VARARGS,"Adds a cube scene node"},

+- find PyFunctions and add your headers at the top of this file or in the file you picked like PyScene.h

+- find PyMain.h and add the function like "PyObject * PyIrr_AddCubeSceneNode(PyObject * self,PyObject * args);"  with the other ones listed

+- then they are called from python like scene.addcube

 ###### CodeBlocks Tips
 In codeblocks the proper way to see the source and header files is to uncheck the display by type toggle when right clicking on workspace.